movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 buffers.
 Cache misses consult ordered data before disk; repeated sector writes replace the payload and checksum.
 Strategy writeback is disabled because it lacks the vnode lock needed for tree/inode mutation.
+Adjacent data checksums append to packed items, capped at one quarter of a metadata node.
+A transaction checksum lock serializes item read/modify/write across vnodes and range deletion; it is taken after the handle and before roots.

 Without `NO_HOLES`, writes and growth count missing hole items under the vnode lock and reserve their insertion cost before joining.
 Fill gaps in the same